 Full proposals will be accepted only if invited by NSF.
-Due to the complexity of the proposals being submitted, use of FastLane to prepare and submit invited full proposals is strongly encouraged.
-Separately submitted collaborative proposals will not be accepted; funding to partner institutions must be through subawards.
+Due to the complexity of the proposals being submitted, use of FastLane to prepare and submitted invited full proposals is strongly encouraged.
+Separately submitted collaborative proposals will not be accepted; funding to collaborating partner organizations must be through subawards administered by the lead organization.
 When preparing a full proposal for this competition, proposers are advised to review the Program Description and the Proposal Review Information found in this solicitation for general information pertinent to this program.